cheery/alonzo_nbe/README.md

  1. Insufficiently documented.
-    1. References to papers and pages introducing algorithms or techniques being used are completely missing.
+    1. References to papers and pages introducing algorithms or techniques being used are partially missing.
     2. The source code remains undocumented.
        Thinking of doing it with `Main.txt` you're supposed to scroll side-by-side with code, but would be readable individually as well.